hogekai/in-renderer-js/README.md

 ### Adding Native Ads to the Ad Slot

 To maximize ad slot revenue, add native format to the ad slot.
-InRenderer.js supports Prebid.js's [latest native ad implementation documentation](https://docs.prebid.org/prebid/native-implementation.html), so refer to that during implementation.
+InRenderer.js supports Prebid.js's [1.0.7 native ad implementation documentation](https://docs.prebid.org/prebid/native-implementation.html), so refer to that during implementation.
 However, note that it only supports configurations using `native.adTemplate` rather than defining native templates on the ad server side.

 > In InRenderer.js, native ad rendering does not internally generate an iframe due to style continuity and the nature of in-renderer integration.
 If you have any issues or opinions about this behavior, please report them through issues in the [repository](https://github.com/hogekai/in-renderer-js).